No-Fee Credit Card Processing

 The major downside is that you only get to lease terminals.
 The smart terminal costs $35/mo while the virtual terminal costs $29/mo.
 This can get expensive compared to if you can purchase your own equipment.

 They have month-to-month contracts with no monthly fees.
-They also provide free terminals.
-You could also qualify for a free POS system.
+You can also get a free terminal or a free POS system.

 The downside is that there are minimum volume requirements.
 So it could be harder to get approved if you're a small business just starting out.